shawm11/oz-auth-php/README.md

   2.0 two-legged authentication.
 - [Iron PHP Implementation](https://github.com/shawm11/iron-crypto-php) — _iron_
-  (spelled with all lowercase), a cryptographic utility for sealing a JSON object into an encapulated token. _iron_ can be considered as an alternative to JSON Web Tokens (JWT).
+  (spelled with all lowercase), a cryptographic utility for sealing a JSON object into an encapsulated token. _iron_ can be considered as an alternative to JSON Web Tokens (JWT).

 ## Contributing/Development